 How to Participate

 We welcome global participation in Publishing@W3C activities from any organization interested in joining the conversation about the future of publishing.
 For those interested in maintaining EPUB 3 technical requirements and advancing further adoption, we encourage you to join the new EPUB 3 Community Group which is free and open to all.
-Simply go to the Community Group's home page to sign up.
-W3C also looks forward to participating in the EPUB Summit, 9-10 March 2017 in Brussels, Belgium and we invite the community's participation.
-The EPUB Summit program agenda is now available.
+Simply go there to sign up.

 W3C Groups Relevant for Publishing

 There are many areas of technical work at W3C in which the publishing community is already participating.
-Among these are the Digital Publishing Interest Group, the Web Annotation Working Group, the CSS Working Group, and Accessible Rich Internet Applications Working Group.
+Among these are the CSS Working Group, or various groups in the Web Accessibility Initiative.
 Participation in Interest and Working Groups is open to regular members of W3C.